Tr2e/SPRenderAnalysisManager/README.md

 * SPGCDTimerPirate
 use them you can stop all timers at the 'kill' moment.

-Thanks [fishhook](https://github.com/facebook/fishhook), it is so cool and very helper.
+Thanks [fishhook](https://github.com/facebook/fishhook), it is so cool and very helpful.